 This page attempts to provide links to various resources that we often direct students to during training.
-Setup in 2024 it may take a while to organise and make presentable!
 It is intended that this page will help beginner pilots understand what is needed to progress up to early cross country standard, and provide the info needed to do it.
 It will provide an overview but also, hopefully, enable students to focus on what is required for their level of experience.
 There are also Weather and Airspace pages on this site that may help.
+A glider pilot will go through many stages of training; to first solo, then to saiplane pilot licence, then on to become a competent cross country pilot.

 Initial training to solo